Nailing Your Novel’s First Chapter

 Just like with real-life relationships, readers’ relationships with your characters must move through stages: strangers, acquaintances, friends, and then intimacy.
 The further along this relationship path you go before revealing backstory, the more the reader will care.

 Writing about your character’s childhood in the first chapter is a bit like telling your deepest, darkest secrets on a first date.
-You’ve got a whole relationship to get to that.
+You’ve got a whole relationship to establish before you get to that.
 Right now, you’re just trying to get to a second date.

 Raise a Question